mas3212/ML_A3/README.md

-My model for question 8 is in the concise implementation section
+My model for question 8 is in the Concise Implementation section